tomcarpenter/MethodsforDataScience/Module 2/M2 Lab 4 - Power 1/Mod2_Lab4_-_Power1.md

 Consider a study that has very low power.
 In such a case, the researcher has almost *no* ability to find true effects.

-However, false positives *still happen* 5%.
+However, false positives *still happen* 5% of the time (when the null is true).

 Thus, as power gets lower, the number of "true" positives (real effects, discovered) goes down, while the number of false positives stays fixed.